Mindfulness Practice and DBT

 Mindfulness has become in recent years a popular concept, with a focus to slow down the societal pressures to constantly achieve goals, and start enjoying life’s small pleasures.

-What is Mindfulness or Mindful Journey?
+What is Mindfulness or a Mindful Journey?

 In its simplest form, it is the focus on the present moment.
 Therapist Charlton Hall states that “mindfulness consists of leaving doing mode and entering being mode, or leaving thinking mode and enter sensing mode.”